The Fight for the Arthur Pieman

 My Vision for the Arthur Pieman (and beyond)

 Picture this Epic 4wd Adventure on Tassie’s West Coast…….
 Starting at the Arthur River PWS Ranger Station you check in with the Rangers, having booked your Epic Western Explorer 4wd Adventure 12 months in advance….
 You had to book this far ahead because this ‘experience’ is in such high demand as there is a strict limit on the number of vehicles allowed to undertake this journey per year.
+The Adventure is an initiative of the Tasmanian Aboriginal Organisation in an effort to head in a new direction and promote Aboriginal Heritage based tourism.
 It’s not a cheap exercise but you are happy to pay as this is one of the unique 4wd destinations in the country, right up there with Cape York and The Simpson Desert and the money goes directly towards maintain the tracks and infrastructure.

 You first have to visit the (newly constructed) Aboriginal Heritage Centre where you watch a DVD on the Aboriginal History of the Arthur Pieman area and listen to a local Aboriginal guide explain the cultural significance of the area to their people.
 You are then on your way on your 7 Day adventure and head south to Sandy Cape and over the next few days you continue south and visit the Interview River, take a mining heritage tour, an Aboriginal heritage tour exploring middens and other culturally significant sites.
 You cross the Pieman River with your vehicle on the (newly constructed) barge.
 Take a cruise on Pieman River to have lunch at the Tarkine Hotel.